MattPCollins/Japanese-Revision/README.md

 I investigated the data distributions and statistics across the dataset.
 My most informative findings are below:
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screen%20Shot%202021-01-04%20at%2012.47.54.png "Poor retention")
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screen%20Shot%202021-01-04%20at%2012.44.52.png "Distribution of vocabulary grades")

+The algorithm determines when a word next needs to be practiced based on a list, where the elements represent the number of days before the next attempt needs to be taken.
+The data contains 'samples', which use different variations of this list, as seen below:
+Notes: include 1,4,5
+When the model was first created, only sample 1 existed, whcih was refined and improved over time as can be seen in the following graph - for words added to the dicitionary on a month-by-month basis we can see that the average number of days to reach streak N decreased, through a combination of improving the model and refining the sample values.
+However, the values in this list were arbtitrarily chosen, and efficiency could not be guaranteed.
+As a result, further samples were introduced for newly added words to compare the efficiencies and ensure a more optimal model was being used based on my practice rates and short comings.

+Note: from above graph, we have seen a min point in Nov and Dec 2020.
+Limit data from sample 1 to avoid any misleading statistics.

+What was I interested in seeing:
+Streak regression for each sample
+Min days to streak N and streak M
+Avg days to streak N and streak M
+Variation in above.
+Avg success for samples

 ## Model Tuning